-Contacting the Port Authority's Management
+Contacting the Management

-This financial report is intended to provide our stakeholders with a general overview of the Port Authority's finances and to show the Port Authority's accountability for the money it receives.
+This financial report is intended to provide our stakeholders with a general overview of the finances and to show the accountability for the money it receives.
 If you have questions about this report or need additional information, we welcome you to contact Rick Hudson, Director of Accounting & Financial Management at 513-621-3000.